Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

+\begin{proof} If a subshift is an effectively closed subset of $A^{G}$, then by \Cref{prop:ef-cerrado} the set of all patterns $p$ with $[p]\cap X=\emptyset$ is computably enumerable.
+Let $\mathcal{F}$ be this set of patterns, and let $\mathcal{C}$ be the set of all pattern codings associated to patterns in $\mathcal{F}$.
+It is clear that $\mathcal{C}$ is computably enumerable and $X=X_{\mathcal{C}}$, so $X$ is an effective subshift as well.

-\begin{proof} Given a pattern $p:K\subset G\to A$, we just have to compute a pattern $p':K\subset\N\to A$ such that $p=p'\circ\nu$.
-Then $[p]\cap X=\emptyset$ if and only if $[p']\cap\delta^{-1}(X)=\emptyset$, which can be semi decided as $\delta^{-1}(X)$ is effectively closed. \end{proof} In \cite[Lemma 2.3]{aubrun_notion_2017} it is shown that for recursively presented group and in particular one with decidable word problem, an effective subshift has a maximal -for inclusion- computably enumerable set of pattern codings associated to forbidden patterns.
-In other words, the set of all patterns $p$ with $[p]\cap X=\emptyset$ is computably enumerable.
-Joining this with \propref{ef-cerrado}, we obtain: \begin{prop} A subshift $X\subset A^{G}$ is effective if and only if it is an effectively closed subset of $A^{G}$.
+We now consider the other direction.
+In \cite[Lemma 2.3]{aubrun_notion_2017} it is shown that for a recursively presented group and in particular one with decidable word problem, an effective subshift has a maximal -for inclusion- computably enumerable set of pattern codings associated to forbidden patterns.
+Given an effective subshift $X$, we can write $X=X_{\mathcal{C}}$, where $\mathcal{C}$ is a maximal -for inclusion- set of defining forbidden pattern codings.
+As $G$ has decidable word problem, the set of consistent pattern codings is decidable, and thus we can computably discard those pattern codings that are not consistent.
+This, plus the previous fact, proves that the set of all patterns $p$ with $[p]\cap X=\emptyset$ is computably enumerable.
+By \Cref{prop:ef-cerrado}, it follows that the set $X$ is effectively closed. \end{proof}